FarmBot-Labs/mqtt-gateway/DEPLOYMENT.md

                 --restart=always mqtt
 ```

-Add this to command above if you use SSH:
+Add this to command above if you use SSL:

 ```
     -e SSL_DOMAIN=YOUR_MQTT_SERVER_HOSTNAME_HERE